25 years of economics Alumni celebration 2024

-Join us for an unforgettable evening of celebration, connection, and inspiration as we gather with alumni for drinks, canapés, and networking.
-This special event marks the 25th anniversary of the Department of Economics, featuring a keynote lecture by Professor Sir John Vickers.
+We had an unforgettable evening of celebration, connection, and inspiration as alumni gathered for drinks, canapés, and networking.
+This special event marked the 25th anniversary of the Department of Economics and featured a keynote lecture by Professor Sir John Vickers.

 the details